 c.
 Lionheart: Dark Moon

 This is a game that I haven’t yet played even once since I have downloaded it.
 So I basically can’t tell you what the game is about.
-Yet, Download Dark Moon from the App Store by clicking on this link here.
+The game is no longer available, unfortunately.

 d.
 Psych: Outwit Your Friends